Small Computiong - Part 1

 You will be rewarded with a very efficient, stable, high frequency safe computer for amateur radio applications which is also particularly suitable for portable use.
 Be sure you opt for the metalic case for RF shielding if you need it.

 The Raspberry Pi 4 is also very affordable.
 You can purchase one in a kit with all the accesories from Amazon or your favorite supplier for under $100.
-Or about $79 stand alone if you like to build it yourself (the more painful route).
+There is even a kit with the Pi4b, heatsinks, a case with a cooling fan, and all else needed...if you want all the bells and whistles.
+Or about $79 stand alone and barebones, if you like to build it yourself (the more painful route).